ASTA Management Academy

 Brady Brewer, Purdue University

 Closing and Final Thoughts

 403 West State Street

 West Lafayette, IN 47907

-A block of rooms has been reserved at the Hilton Garden Inn West Lafayette for a discounted rate, checking in on Monday, February 14 and checking out on Thursday, February 17.
-If you have not done so already, please contact the Hilton Garden Inn West Lafayette to make your reservation.
-Be sure to mention you are with the ASTA Management Academy (Group Code ASTA) to receive the $110/night room rate.
+A block of rooms has been reserved at the Hilton Garden Inn West Lafayette for Monday, August 29 through Thursday, September 1.
+Please contact the Hilton Garden Inn West Lafayette at (765) 743-2100 or click here to make your reservation.
+Be sure to mention you are with the ASTA Management Academy (group code is TA22) to receive the $110/night room rate.
+The room block and discounted rate will expire on August 8.
 Check-in is at 3:00 p.m.
 ET and check-out is at 11:00 a.m.
 ET.

 What to Wear

 Attire for the program is business casual.
-February in Indiana is typically a low of 22 degrees with a high of 38 degrees.
+Late August in Indiana is typically a low of 59 degrees with a high of 81 degrees.
 Layers are recommended for the classroom.

 Payment for the program is due upon registration.
 Please refer to our cancellation policy for full details and information.